 According to the Department for Digital Culture Media Sport (DCMS) the creative industries relies heavily on its freelance workforce which represents a third of its resource, versus around a tenth of the workforce at large (DCMS 2021).
-And the freelance workforce shows no signs of shrinking, however overall satisfaction is waning among freelancers, as findings from Creative Access suggest poor industry standards from employers.
+The freelance workforce shows no sign of shrinking - In fact, across the whole economy the last decade has seen a rapid growth in self-employment, with self-employed people representing 15.3% of employment in 2019, up from 12% in 2000 - despite waning satisfaction among freelancers.
+Our survey findings suggest inconsistent employer standards.